Church gives blessing to Alexa prayers

 The move is part of an online campaign by the Church after figures showed fewer people were attending services.

-The Church of England also hopes to also offer the service through Google Play in the future.
+The Church of England also hopes to offer the service through Google Play in the future.

 Church figures for last year showed the Church was reaching 1.2 million people online every month but that those attending Sunday services had dropped by 14% since 2006.